Sennarion/dashboard-test-task/README.md

 - Search functionality that searches across all fields
 - Fast and accurate search results
 - Built using React library
+- Pagination is not required for this project
-- Pagination is not required for this project.
+- Routing is not required for this project.